sleeptoken/zettelkasten/Remote Thought/LLM attacks.md

 Tags:  [[API]]

+common vulnerabilities in AI models.
+- **Data Poisoning:** introduces inaccurate or misleading data into the training data of an AI model while the AI is being trained or when it is being fine-tuned, it can lead to inaccurate results.
+- **Sensitive Data Disclosure:** If not properly sanitized, AI models can often provide output containing sensitive information such as proprietary information, personally identifiable information (PII), Intellectual property, etc.
+- **Prompt Injection:** a crafted input is provided to the LLM that overrides its original instructions to get output that is not intended initially, similar to control flow hijack attacks against traditional systems.

 Some LLMs may require the client to call a separate function endpoint (effectively a private API) in order to generate valid requests that can be sent to those APIs.

     - The client calls the LLM with the user's prompt.